pi-lar/neuropil/doc/source/glossary.rst

 ********

 **fingerprint**
-  the canonical hash value of a token
+  the canonical hash value of a token, see :ref:`core_concepts`

 **identity**
-  a token that denotes a globally entity which controls the private part of a key pair
+  a token that denotes a globally entity which controls the private part of a key pair, see :ref:`core_concepts`
-  :ref:`realms_identities`

 **message intent**
-  a token that denotes a message intent, see :ref:`protocol`
+  a token that denotes a message intent, see :ref:`core_concepts`

 **node**
   a Neuropil peer, see :ref:`protocol`